fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 Rather than thinking “the grass is greener on the other side,” see the green grass around you.

-There ain't no negative events, they are all just lessons.
+There ain't no negative events, all that happpens are just lessons.

 {% include partials/image.html, caption: "Vedere il lato positivo della vita", name: "_7171" %}